lily-zhangying/find_best_mall/filter_store_data/readme.md

 ## filter rule

-* see dataset/regex rules for store data
+* see filter_rules/*.csv rules for store data

+### three type of filter rules
+* change: change store name from A -> B
+* delete: meet these words in delte rules, just ignore them
+* sub : meet sub rules, replace the origin names with the sub sule name

 ## result